loay-ashraf/RxNetworkKit/Docs.docc/Articles/MakingDownloadRequest.md

 - Note: If you choose to save the downloaded file to the disk, you will receive the `completed` download event instead of the `completedWithData` download event.

-- Warning: If you intend to make updates to the UI, you must use the `observe(on: MainScheduler.instance)` operator to avoid updating the UI on a background thread (which may lead to an unexpected behavior or a crash).
+- Warning: If you intend to make updates to the UI, you must use the `observe(on: MainScheduler.instance)` operator to avoid updating the UI on a background thread (which may lead to unexpected behavior or crashes).

 ## Conclusion